go-via/.github/profile/README.md

 ### 🚀 Why Via?

-Because web development with Javascript frameworks and complex build chains can be exausting — and Go developers slould never have build a separate frontend in a different language.
+Because web development with Javascript frameworks and complex build chains can be exausting — and because Go developers deserve a simple tool to build go-native modern frontends with full reactivity for their apps.
+And now, they can.

 Via brings **real-time data**, **live reactivity**, **type safety**, and **simplicity** to the browser — all powered by Go, with **[Datastar](https://data-star.dev)** and **[Gomponents](https://maragu.dev/gomponents)** under the hood.